sourdough croissants

 1. Turn the dough so the center seam is parallel to you.
 Use your rolling pin to gently pound the dough to lengthen it.
 Then roll to a 24x10-inch rectangle.
 Try to keep the edges and corners straight, and dust underneath with more flour as needed to prevent sticking.

-2. Fold the short ends of the rectangle inward to meet in the center.
+2. Fold the short ends of the rectangle inward to meet in the center (Update: meeting the edges together off-center is actually better).
 Then fold the new ends together like you're closing a book.
 Brush away any loose flour as you go.

 folding short edges to meet in the center during first lamination foldfolding short edges to meet in the center during first lamination foldclosing the edges like a bookside view after first lamination fold